 |

-Home Contact Us CALENDARS & EVENTS THE OIL SPILL THE EDITOR'S BLOG DO THIS NOW GREEN IT YOURSELF NEWS PETITIONS BUILD GREEN ENERGY CONSERVATION TRANSPORTATION THE GREEN FUTURE FOOD & HEALTH HUMOR WORTHWHILE LINKS EARTH DAY COUNTDOWN ARCHIVES |
+Home Contact Us VIDEO SCRATCH PAD DO THIS NOW CALENDARS & EVENTS GREEN IT YOURSELF NEWS BUILD GREEN ENERGY THE GREEN FUTURE FOOD & HEALTH WORTHWHILE LINKS ARCHIVES |

-For 40 years the coal industry has been claiming "clean coal is just around the corner."
-Even though there is not yet one single 'clean coal' power plant in America, they continue to push the same old empty claim to the Obama administration, the congress and the people of the world with a massive advertising and lobbying campaign.
-For some reason the new U.S. Energy Secretary, Steven Chu, seems willing to give them yet another chance to make good on all the broken promises.
-The American Coalition for Clean Coal Electricity (ACCCE) spent $9.95 million -- more than any other group solely dedicated to climate lobbying -- to convince the world that "Yes, West Virginia, there really is such a thing as clean coal".
+For over 70 years the coal industry has been claiming "clean coal is just around the corner" -- even though there is not yet one single genuine 'clean coal' power plant in America (or anywhere else).
+Big Coal continued to push this same old empty claim all through the eight years of the Obama administration -- and has now sold the Trump White House on their fairy tale.
+This story gets told over and over again to the congress and the people of this country with endless variety, backed up by a massive advertising budget and a never-ending lobbying campaign.
+To add injury to insulting our intelligence, the U.S. Energy Department always seems willing to give the industry yet another chance to make good on all those decades of broken promises by regularly handing Big Coal more grants and "pilot funding" every year.
+Big Coal?
+Who Are Those Guys Anyway?
+The American Coalition for Clean Coal Electricity (ACCCE) spends over $10 million every year to convince the world that "Yes, West Virginia, there really is such a thing as clean coal... we only need to work out a few bugs.
+It will be here Real Soon Now...
+Trust us."
 The ACCCE is a collection of 48 mining, rail, manufacturing, and power-generating companies with an annual budget of more than $45 million.
-To read the whole story, Click Here>
+To read the whole story, Click Here> "Seven Ways Companies Greenwash" This report covers the sneaky things that companies do to convince you their products are great for the planet, when they really aren't | More>

 Get to know your personal C02 emissions

-Knowing how your personal activities affect the situation is the first step towards making a real change -- and to turn the world around everyone will have to make an effort.
-Here's a very easy and fast online tool you can use to get to know your personal carbon emission footpint.
-It is a government website, so there is no hidden agenda buried in this tool to try to get you to purchase some company's product or buy any so-called 'carbon offsets'.
-If you can get hold of your latest electric and natural gas bills you can get more accurate results with this tool, but that isn't necessary to try it out: http://www.epa.gov/climatechange/emissions/ind_calculator.html QUICK QUIZ...
-1: Do those CFL bulbs really last 10,000 hours?
+1: Do those CFL and LED light bulbs really last 10,000 hours?
 2: Is the light quality they put out any good?
 The answer is "Yes" to all those questions.
-We at The Greener Home searched the web trying find some real proof that those funny-looking spiral shaped CFL bulbs actually do last as long as the 8,000 to 10,000 hours claimed on the package, but we didn't have much luck.
+We searched the web to find some real proof that those funny-looking spiral shaped CFL bulbs and pricey LED blubs actually do last as long as the 8,000 to 10,000 hours claimed on the package, but we didn't have much luck.
 So we decided to test the claim ourselves: Here at The Greener Home we have a lamp in the office that stays on 24 hours a day, 7 days a week.
 We realized it would make an ideal test subject because that works out to 8,760 hours per year.
 So two years ago we replaced the standard 60-watt incandescent bulb in that lamp with a 13-watt CFL (which puts out about the same light as the old 60-watt bulb) and then we waited.
-That CFL bulb finally burned out after 8,347 hours.
-The second CFL bulb we replaced it with has now been burning for over 9,000 hours and is still shinning.
+That CFL bulb finally burned out after 8,647 hours.
+The second LED bulb we replaced it with has now been burning for over 10,000 hours and is still shinning.

 The quality of the light put out by modern CFL bulbs is excellent -- if you don't make the mistake we did and buy one that is labeled as a "sunlight" or "daylight" bulb.
-Those sunlight CFL bulbs put out a very harsh, cold light most people find irritating which also tends to make everything in the room look kind of green.
+Those sunlight CFL and LED bulbs put out a very harsh, cold light most people find irritating which also tends to make everything in the room look kind of green.
 Yuck.
 We don't even know why the manufacturers continue to make the "sunlight" CFL.
 Are people using them to grow weed in their houses or what?
-Anyway, if you buy the CFL bulbs labeled "soft white" or "standard" you'll find the kind of light they put out is very close to what your old incandescent bulb provided, only maybe not quite as bright.
+Anyway, if you buy the CFL or LED bulbs labeled "soft white" or "standard" you'll find the kind of light they put out is very close to what your old incandescent bulb provided, only maybe not quite as bright.
 If you need the exact same brightness from a lamp, then you should get a 20-watt CFL (75-watt equivalent) to replace a 60-watt incandescent bulb.

-National Center for Food Preservation at University of Georgia offers online instruction and publications, including the new 5th edition of a favorite: "So Easy to Preserve." | Click Here 50 people who could save the planet 'Peak Oil' beginner's guide A few more greener solutions...
-Water Conservation Tips We want to post your GREENER ideas and events
+National Center for Food Preservation at University of Georgia offers online instruction and publications, including the new 5th edition of a favorite: "So Easy to Preserve." | Click Here 50 people who could save the planet 'Peak Oil' beginner's guide

 Byron Belzak, Publisher MediaBear PO Box 902